peer-workshop/peer-workshop.github.io/call-for-abstracts.md

 navorder: 1
 ---

-The organizers of the 4th Workshop on Processing and Evaluating Event Representations (PEER2025) invite submission of abstracts for 20-minute oral presentations (with an additional 10 minutes for questions) on any topic in incremental linguistic processing or event semantics.
+The organizers of the 4th Workshop on Processing and Evaluating Event Representations (PEER2025) invite submission of abstracts for 15-minute oral presentations on any topic in incremental linguistic processing or event semantics.
 Preference will be given to abstracts that address topics at the intersection of these two domains and that speak to the following (or related) questions:

 1. What symbolic and continuous representations are necessary for capturing different aspects of linguistic meaning?
 2. How do we determine the psycholinguistic validity of such representations to better understand incremental processing in humans?